osm2pgsql-dev/osm2pgsql-website/contribute/road-map.md

 First and foremost osm2pgsql must be a stable and reliable platform for its many users who use it every day to maintain current maps.
-Backwards compatibility is important and must be kept whereever possible.
+Backwards compatibility is important and must be kept wherever possible.
 This makes developing new features more difficult, but it gives the users a way forward, using new features as they are needed without the need for a break-the-world update.

-This also means that often ongoing maintainance, bugfixing, attending to issues, making sure everything keeps working with old and new library and operating system versions etc. is more important than new features.
+This also means that often ongoing maintenance, bugfixing, attending to issues, making sure everything keeps working with old and new library and operating system versions etc. is more important than new features.